Brent1LT/P.A.R.C./README.md

 * *Heroku*

 For the frontend, we used the following libraries to take advantage of their specific features.
-* *React*, for it's modular & re-usable components
+* *React* -- for it's modular & re-usable components
-* *Redux*, for it's global store and dynamic reducers
+* *Redux* -- for it's global store and dynamic reducers
-* *Axios*, for it's backend connection & flexible API calls
+* *Axios* -- for it's backend connection & flexible API calls

 Images were hosted using Amazon Web Services (AWS) S3.